alinashaji/Alina-Portfolio/README.md

- PROJECT 2 - DATASCIENCE WEATHER PREDICTION -
+ PROJECT 2 - WEATHER PREDICTION -

 Commonwealth of Australia, Bureau of Meteorology has shared a historical dataset that contains about 10 years of daily weather observations from numerous Australian weather stations.